From peaceful Fruška Gora to wild Tara National Park and spectacular Đerdap National Park, these are the four national parks in Serbia.

 Fall is sensational in the most heavily forested parks, which are Fruška Gora National Park (also ideal for the grape harvest!) and, once again, Tara National Park.

-For winter sports, you should definitely head to Kopaonik National Park, home to the largest ski resort in Serbia.
+You should definitely head to Kopaonik National Park for winter sports, home to the largest ski resort in Serbia.

 Other Nature Parks In Serbia

-Although there are “only” four national parks in Serbia, there are many more other nature parks in the country.
+Although there are “only” four national parks in Serbia, there are many other nature parks.
 In fact, Serbia is home to more than 350 protected areas.
 These include several designated nature parks, over 60 nature reserves, and more than 250 natural monuments.

 Other Serbian nature parks you might want to visit are: